JohnL3/Actions-practice/helper.md

     runs-on: ubuntu-latest

     steps:
-    - name: 'Print values of env vars'
+    - name: 'Create and use env variables'
     # Use the env key
       env:
           First_Name: 'John'